maxant/kafka-data-consistency/mf/README.md

   determinate state which can be reloaded and allow the user to restart from there
 - add the analagous timeout in the UI
 - add sessionId to requestId - errors are propagated back to the session or request?
-- UI should show progress of updating, calcing discounts, caling prices. widget can have knowledge of last one it waits for
+- UI should show progress of updating, calcing discounts, calcing prices, partner relationships. widget can have knowledge of last one it waits for
 - call the contract validation service when we load the draft, and provide problems to the client
 - config inheritance - but only certain stuff makes sense, the rest doesnt
 - config deviations in cases where the sales team needs to specifically deviate from a normal customisation and it needs to be explicitly mentioned in the contract